Education in Nelson - 1842-2002

 -

-Haven Road School made an independent school (formerly a branch of Bridge Street School, when it was also known as Saltwater Bridge School)
+Haven Road School is made an independent school (formerly a branch of Bridge Street School, when it was also known as Saltwater Bridge School)

 1871